The geodatabase is a collection of geographic datasets of various types.

 Various geodatabase elements are used to extend simple tables, features, and rasters to model spatial relationships, add rich behavior, improve data integrity, and extend the geodatabase's capabilities for data management.

 The geodatabase schema includes the definitions, integrity rules, and behavior for each of these extended capabilities.
 These include properties for coordinate systems, coordinate resolution, feature classes, topologies, networks, raster catalogs, relationships, and domains.
-This schema information persists in a collection of geodatabase meta tables.
+This schema information persists in a collection of geodatabase meta tables in the DBMS.
 These tables define the integrity and behavior of the geographic information.

-As necessary, you can extend your data to support certain essential capabilities.
+As necessary, users can extend their data models to support certain essential capabilities.
 The geodatabase has a number of additional data elements and dataset types that can be used to extend this fundamental collection of datasets.

-In addition to advanced geographic data types and functionality such as annotation, topology, networks, and terrains—all of which work on large, high-performance databases—enterprise geodatabases also support the following data management workflows and operations:
+In addition to geodatabase support for rich data types, such as annotation, topology, networks, terrains, and address locators, all of which work on extremely large, high-performance databases, the geodatabase also supports a strong transaction framework for managing many data management workflows and operations.

-- The ability to check out and check in updates between geodatabases, and synchronize multiple replicated geodatabases by sharing change-only updates between replicas that can be in any number of database types and need not be connected.
+- Synchronize multiple copies by sharing change-only updates between replicas that can be in any number of DBMS types (such as Oracle and SQL Server) and need not be connected.

-- Create, manage, and use historical archives (for example, analyze and compare the state of a parcel layer over time).
+- Create, manage, and use historical archives (for example, analyze and overlay the state of the parcel database on May 1, 2006).